 What If I Lost A Loved One In A Texas Boating Accident?

-The United States Coast Guard records an average of 4,000 boating accidents each year in Texas, and ranks our state third in the nation for boating deaths, with nearly 600 fatalities occurring annually.
+The United States Coast Guard records an average of 4,000 boating crashes each year in Texas, and ranks our state third in the nation for boating deaths, with nearly 600 fatalities occurring annually.

 If your loved one was killed in a boating accident that was caused by another’s negligence, you may be eligible to file a Houston wrongful death claim against the at-fault party.

 Contact Our Texas Boat Accident Lawyers at The Nava Law Group, P.C. for a Free Consultation Today.

 Contact our Houston personal injury attorneys at the Nava Law Group, P.C. by calling 713-218-2400 to discuss your boat accident today.
 We will assess your claim remotely, so you do not have to leave your home and can focus on healing while we begin pursuing the negligent party and their insurance company for your financial recovery.